syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/color-picker/EJ2_ASP.NETCORE/getting-started.md

 {% endif %}

-Output be like the below.

 ![ColorPicker Sample](./images/color-picker.PNG)

 ## Run the application

 After successful compilation of your application, simply press `F5` to run the application.
-The following example shows a default rendering of ColorPicker.

 {% if page.publishingplatform == "aspnet-core" %}